- UCAR Home

 COSMIC Visitor Program

-UCAR Constellation Observing System for Meteorology, Ionosphere, and Climate
+UCAR Constellation Observing System for Meteorology, Ionosphere & Climate Program

-COSMIC hosts U.S. and international visitors for collaboration on topics relevant to research and applications in radio occultation.
-Prospective visitors can be either invited or request visits, but all must have a COSMIC host who agrees to sponsor the collaboration, and/or direct the research or project.
-Travel expenses and other support are usually provided by the visitor, but may be available through COSMIC.
+The COSMIC Program hosts U.S. and international visitors for collaboration on topics relevant to research and applications in radio occultation.
+Prospective visitors will either be invited or can request a visit, but all must have a COSMIC host who agrees to sponsor the collaboration and/or direct the research or project.
+Travel expenses and other support are usually provided by the visitor, but in some cases may be available through the COSMIC Program.

 NCAR High Altitude Observatory

-UVISIT: University Visits in Scientific Interaction and Teaching
+UVisit: University Visits in Scientific Interaction & Teaching

 UCAR University Relations Program

 The UCAR President’s Office sponsors UVisit to enable scientists and engineers at NCAR and UCAR to spend significant time at U.S. universities for collaborative research, teaching, lectureships, workshops, and similar activities.
 Visit lengths may vary, ranging from a few days or weeks to a full semester or academic year.
 UVisits provide an opportunity for intellectual growth and professional development while enhancing collaborations between NCAR and UCAR and the university community.

-A broad range of professional positions are available in research and operational settings across the United States.
+A broad range of professional positions is available in research and operational settings across the United States.
 Postdoctoral fellowships are also available.
-Listings are updated frequently on the VSP Opportunities website (at the link above).
+Listings are updated frequently on the website at the link below.